 The macroscopic mechanical behaviour of heterogeneous material strongly depends on the arrangement of the constituents according to various microstructures (granular or porous media, fibrous network) and the physical phenomena involved at the microscale (heterogeneity scale).
 A fine scale description of such material is often impossible due to the large number of heterogeneities.

 In practice, a macroscopic equivalent modelling is more efficient.
 An overview of the different methods that can be used to derived such equivalent macroscopic behaviour will be given.

-Please don't forget to bring your poster with you on Monday morning and a 3-4 slides presentation for the poster session.
+Please don't forget to bring your poster with you on Monday morning.

 CNRS, Laboratoire de Physique, ENS (Lyon)